Chuck Schumer: Homeland security

 In 1995, Schumer sponsored the Omnibus Counterterrorism Act of 1995 (H.R.
 896) in the House of Representatives.

-As a senator, Schumer has worked to secure homeland security funds for New York State and City and provide resources to its first responders.
+As a senator, Schumer has worked to secure homeland security funds for the New York State and New York City and provide resources to its first responders.
 He delivered over $20 billion to support New York's security and recovery efforts after the 9/11 terrorist attacks on New York City and worked to deliver $200 million in Homeland Security funds to protect New York City mass transit.

 In November 2001, Schumer announced hearings on George W. Bush's decision to try terrorists in military tribunals amid Washington concerns that Bush would skip the American legal system in handling such cases.
 Schumer said the hearing's two goals were to ascertain whether Bush had the power to form a tribunal apart from an attempt at interacting with Congress and whether a military tribunal was the most efficient instrument.

 In August 2004, after American officials leaked the arrest of Muhammad Naeem Noor Khan to reporters, Schumer said he was troubled by the decision to reveal Khan's identity, citing the fact that the public had learned little of Khan's role in providing the information that led Homeland Security Secretary Tom Ridge to announce a higher terror alert level.

 Schumer supported continuing to fully fund the FIRE Grant program the Federal Emergency Management Agency administered.
 The program allows fire departments and first responders nationwide to apply for grant funding for major purchases that localities have difficulty providing, namely apparatus and emergency vehicles.
 When the Bush administration pushed a plan to reduce the program from $1 billion to just under $300 million, Schumer helped lead an effort with local firefighters to block the cuts.